mrz1836/codepipeline-to-github/README.md

-env-key-location           Returns the environment encryption key location godocs                     Sync the latest tag with GoDocs help                       Show this help message invalidate-cache           Invalidates a cloudfront cache based on path lambda                     Build a compiled version to deploy to Lambda lint                       Run the Go lint application package                    Process the CF template and prepare for deployment release                    Full production release (creates release in Github) release                    Runs common.release and then runs godocs
+env-key-location           Returns the environment encryption key location godocs                     Sync the latest tag with GoDocs help                       Show this help message install                    Install the application install-go                 Install the application (Using Native Go) invalidate-cache           Invalidates a cloudfront cache based on path lambda                     Build a compiled version to deploy to Lambda lint                       Run the golangci-lint application (install if not found) package                    Process the CF template and prepare for deployment release                    Full production release (creates release in Github) release                    Runs common.release and then runs godocs